trackabout/login-ad/login-ad.md

 * **Delivery (with Integrated Order Sync)** — The total pre-tax customer price of all the items scanned or entered for a delivery can now be shown on the Delivery Items screen.
 The screen updates the total each time a new item is added.
 To enable this option, contact TrackAbout Support.

+* **Generic Actions** — TrackAbout can now create generic actions that can be run while TrackAbout Mobile 7 is offline and the iOS/Android device is not connected to the internet.

+* **Delivery** —  Test date validation can now be added to assets being delivered.
+This validation is skipped for returning assets.

+For the full release notes, see the [TrackAbout Knowledge Base](https://supportkb.trackabout.com/Content/Source/RNs/RN-347-Content.htm).